Rivers to sponsor NECO, NABTEB applicants in 199 public schools – The Sun Nigeria

 Tony John, Port Harcourt

-The Rivers State Government has said it would sponsor the application fees for students in 199 public schools in the State, writing National Examinations Council (NECO) and National Business and Technical Examinations Board (NABTEB), 2020.
+Rivers government has again said it would sponsor the application fees for students in 199 public schools writing National Examinations Council (NECO) and National Business and Technical Examinations Board (NABTEB).

-State Government disclosed this yesterday in a statement from the Permanent Secretary, Ministry of Education, signed by Mrs Sokari Davies, Director, Secondary Education.
+Government disclosed this, yesterday, in a statement by the Permanent Secretary, Ministry of Education, signed by Mrs. Sokari Davies, Director, Secondary Education.

-Mrs Davies stated that Rivers Government took the decision following strict time frames issued by the national examination bodies in collaboration with the Federal Ministry of Education.
+Mrs. Davies said government took the decision following strict time frames issued by the national examination bodies in collaboration with the Federal Ministry of Education.

-She noted that at the closure of submission of completed applications for the examinations, which was on August 31, the State Ministry of Education discovered that 199 Rivers-owned secondary schools met the deadline.
+She noted that at the closure of submission of completed applications for the examinations, which was on August 31, state ministry of education discovered that 199 Rivers-owned secondary schools met the deadline.

 Daily Sun gathered that there are 257 state government-owned secondary schools in Rivers.